Is your child repeating letters or syllables when they speak? Do they pause for too long between their words?

 Your speech pathologist would be able to advise what you need to do next along with practicing the above tips with your child.

 When to Seek Help From Your Speech Therapist

-Your speech therapist may ask questions about your child such as when it started, how often it happens and how it’s affecting their life at school and at home.
+Your speech pathologist may ask questions about your child such as when it started, how often it happens and how it’s affecting their life at school and at home.
 If you are also noticing other uncommon speech and language behaviors, this could be a sign that other speech disorders are present.

 If you need more guidance on your child’s speech development, you can talk to us with no lock-in contracts or commitments.
-Book your free consultation with us below!
+Book your consultation with us below!